How to Repair a Non-Booting System with Horizon DataSys Fix Tools

 -

 Boot from USB: Restart your PC and enter the BIOS/UEFI settings.
-Ensure the system is set to boot from the USB device.
+Ensure the system is set to boot from the USB device you just created the bootable drive from.

 Note: Depending on your hardware, you may need to enable Legacy Mode (CSM) in your BIOS settings to successfully boot the recovery environment.